Essays

 Explores how the ancient concept of dharma can help us navigate a disordered modern world.

-Rooted in Vedanta, this collection explores how patterns reveal the lawful forces, trajectories, and recurrences shaping culture, technology and inner life.
+This collection explores how patterns reveal the lawful forces, trajectories, and recurrences shaping culture, technology and inner life.

 Illusions of the Age explores the cultural and political masks of maya — the false realities shaping our time.